 7. The company went through a restructuring

-Hiring can be put on hold during a major restructuring, during which HR will be reevaluating their priorities for what kind of job positions they need.
+Hiring can be put on hold during a major restructuring, during which HR will reevaluate their priorities for what kind of job positions they need.
 If you’re still really excited about the company, don’t give up hope – let HR know that you’re interested in any future positions that might come up.

 “Whatever the reason, not landing a particular job shouldn’t prevent you from continuing to search.
-There are plenty of ways to address each of the previously mentioned reasons why you may not have landed the job,” said Lillian Childress.
+There are plenty of ways to address the previously mentioned reasons why you may not have landed the job,” said Lillian Childress.